 ROC invests in foreign currency denominated bonds and is subject to foreign exchange exposure on these investments.
 ROC enters into foreign exchange collar options to manage some of its foreign exchange investment exposure.
 These foreign exchange collar option contracts are not designated as a cash flow hedge.
-At 31 December 2017, the mark-to-market position of ROC's remaining foreign exchange collar options was a liability of US\$1.9 million (2016: Nil).
-During the period, a loss of US\$0.8 million was realised on foreign exchange contracts.
+At 31 December 2018 there were no outstanding options (2017: liability of US\$1.9 million).
+During the period, a gain of US\$1.2 million was realised on closing out all the foreign exchange contracts.